angieMutava/MainTracker/README.md

 # Mantenimiento
 This is a web application that allows reporting of maintainance and repair requests, to track the maintenance process and escalate unusual delays.

+  |Mantenimiento is a spanish word that means maintainance.

 ##Basic functionalities.
 ```
 1. User Registration